Frumple/mrt-tacobot-cogs/README.md

 [p]password_config set_message_text <message_text>
 ```

+### Optional Settings

-Optionally, you may specify a separate channel where a log message will be sent each time a user clicks one of the buttons:
+You may specify a separate channel where a log message will be sent each time a user clicks one of the buttons:
 ```
 [p]password_config set_log_channel <channel_id>
 ```